CP1401/Practicals/prac_01/README.md

 (Don't worry if you don't understand it yet, we've still got a long way to go.)

 # *Intermission*
 Because we only have six weeks, our practicals are quite large.
 If you've done all of the above in one sitting - well done!
-Now would be a good time to take a break because completing the rest our work.
+Now would be a good time to **take a break** before completing the rest our work.

+Seriously, taking regular breaks helps you to maintain (or restore) a positive and active state of mind so you can work effectively and efficiently.
+Make a habit of it.

 ## Quick Questions - Variables